Thomas Yale (chancellor)

 Thomas Yale (1525/6 – 1577) was the Chancellor and Vicar general of the Head of the Church of England : Matthew Parker, 1st Lord Archbishop of Canterbury, and Edmund Grindal, Bishop of London.
 He was also Ambassador to his distant cousin, Queen Elizabeth Tudor, and Dean of the Arches at the Court of High Commission, during the Elizabethan Religious Settlement.

+As Dean of the Arches, he was the most senior judge of the Church of England from 1567 to 1573.
+After Archbishop Grindal's suspension in 1577, the Queen gave him command of the Province of Canterbury, governing two-thirds of the ecclesiastical territories of England, and the entirety of Wales, during the Elizabethan Age.

 Early life

-Dr. Thomas Yale was born in 1525 or 1526 to David Lloyd ap Ellis of Plas-yn-Yale, a member of the House of Yale.
+Thomas Yale was born in 1525 or 1526 to David Lloyd ap Ellis of Plas-yn-Yale, a member of the House of Yale.
 His grandfather, Ellis ap Griffith, founder of the House of Yale, was the Baron of Gwyddelwern, and a member of the Royal House of Mathrafal.
 This Ellis was a cousin of the Tudors, and a grandson of Lord Tudor Glendower, brother of Owen Glendower, last native Prince of Wales, and character in Shakespeare's play Henry IV, Part 1.
 Tudor Glendower was first cousin of Sir Owen Tudor, and Ellis was third cousin of Henry VII, Henry VIII, and Elizabeth I, as seen in their genealogies.

-Thomas Yale's great-uncle was Gruffydd Fychan Vaughan, Governor of Cilgerran Castle, and husband of Margaret Perrot of the family of Sir John Perrot, Lord Deputy of Ireland.
-He was rewarded with the governorship for having hosted and hidden in secret Jasper and his nephew, Henry Tudor, during the War of the Roses, before his ascension as the first Tudor monarch following the Battle of Bosworth.
-As a member of the House of Corsygedol, a branch of the FitzGerald dynasty, the family had been previously given the command of Harlech Castle by Jasper Tudor, Duke of Bedford.
+Thomas Yale's great-uncle, Gruffydd Vaughan, was the Governor and proprietor of Cilgerran Castle in Wales, and a relative of William Herbert, 1st Earl of Pembroke of Raglan Castle.
+Gruffydd was granted the castle for having hidden his cousin Jasper Tudor during the War of the Roses, before Henry Tudor's ascension as the first Tudor monarch at Bosworth.
 Jasper was Thomas Yale's third cousin, along with his brother, Edmund Tudor, 1st Earl of Richmond, father of the first Tudor monarch, and half-brothers of King Henry VI of the House of Lancaster.